commercetools/connect-application-kit/README.md

 ```

 # Developing connect applications

+Before starting the development, we advise the developers to create a `.env` file in order to help them in local development.

+For that, we also have a template file `.env.example` with the required environement variables for the project to run successfuly.
+To make it work, rename the file from `.env.example` to `.env`.
+Remember to fill the variables with your values.

-Install the dependencies (uses yarn workspaces):
+### Install the dependencies (uses yarn workspaces):

 ```bash
 $ yarn
 ```

-To run the tests:
+### To run the tests:

 ```bash
 $ yarn test